Patrolling cop vs omniscient robber: Grids

+Because both projections place the cop at the exact same distance ($x+1-j$) from the junction $o$, the switching area is well-defined.
+Furthermore, when the cop is in this switching area, the robber is at a distance of at least $\rho+2$ from the cop.
+By the geometry of $T$, the robber must be located on the branch $\Pright$.
+Because the robber is on $\Pright$, the total distance between the robber $R$ and the projected cop in the simulated game is $d_T(R, o) + d_T(o, \fup(C))$.
+Since $d_T(o, \fup(C)) = d_T(o, \fdown(C))$, swapping the projection dynamically relocates the cop's imagined position from $\Pup$ to $\Pdown$ without altering the cop-robber distance on $T$ by even a single edge.
+Thus, switching projections does not create a gap in the strategy.

-The robber's strategy is to imagine the game is played on $T$ and follow his strategy there.
+Now to get back to the robber's strategy, he imagines the game is played on $T$ and follows his strategy there.
 The only difference is that the projection of the cop's position onto the tree the robber uses differs depending on where the cop is and which of the other two houses he will visit next.

 If the cop entered house $\Hright$ last and is going toward house $\Hup$ (resp. $\Hdown$), or vice versa, then the robber uses the projection $\fup$ (resp. $\fdown$) to imagine the cop's position.
 If the cop left house $\Hup$ and is moving toward house $\Hdown$, the robber uses projection $\fup$ for the cop's position until the cop reaches the switching area, at which time the robber switches to projection $\fdown$ to imagine the cop's position, and vice versa.
-Observe that the vertices on the switching area are projected to vertices at the same distance from $o$ by both projection.
-Note also, that when the cop moves to a vertex in the switching area in a travel between $\Hup$ and $\Hdown$, the robber moves at distance $\rho+2$, hence he is on the branch $\Pright$, so both projections are equidistant to his position.
-Switching the projection does not generate an inconsistency in his strategy.
+Observe that the vertices in the switching area are projected to vertices at the same distance from $o$ by both projections.
+Note also that when the cop moves to a vertex in the switching area while traveling between $\Hup$ and $\Hdown$, the robber is at distance $\rho+2$; hence he is on the branch $\Pright$, so both projections are equidistant to his position.
+Switching the projection does not generate an inconsistency in his strategy. \end{proof}